 We envision this project taking place in our Spring/Summer Season 2025.
 This will be between January-August.
 Please give us your suggested timeline for delivery.

-Please give us a maximum of 4 lines or budget headings to explain how you plan to spend the £2000.
+Please give us a maximum of 4 lines or budget headings to explain how you plan to spend the £2,000.

 Please tick this box to pledge your commitment to considering climate consciousness during your making process and performance if successful in your application: